Filipaun/quflow-cuda/README.md

 Tests can be run using `pytest` to confirm that the installation was successful.

-An example notebook `notebooks/basic-example.ipynb` demonstrates the basic functionality.
+An example notebook `notebooks/gpu-example.ipynb` demonstrates the basic functionality of the CUDA acellerated version.

 ## TODOs